alxandru/vehicle_tracking_deepstream/README.md

 ![Alt Text](https://media.giphy.com/media/B45c0SelzSWaY6OgnY/giphy.gif)

-This application detects and tracks vehicles in a roundabout from a fixed camera stream using [Nvidia DeepStream SDK](https://developer.nvidia.com/deepstream-sdk) and sends information about the entries and the exits along with the vehicle ids to a Kafka Message Bus in order for a client application to process the data.
+This application runs on Jetson Nano and detects and tracks vehicles in a roundabout from a fixed camera stream using [Nvidia DeepStream SDK](https://developer.nvidia.com/deepstream-sdk) and sends information about the entries and the exits along with the vehicle ids to a Kafka Message Bus in order for a client application to process the data.

 For detection the application uses a [custom trained Yolov4-Tiny network](https://github.com/alxandru/yolov4_roundabout_traffic) based on [RoundaboutTraffic](https://github.com/alxandru/yolov4_roundabout_traffic/tree/main/data) dataset.
 [DeepStream-Yolo](https://github.com/marcoslucianops/DeepStream-Yolo) was used to improve inference performance.